This Writing Challenge has a short text intro. Rules are at the bottom, in bold.

 This idea's a fun one, but DC will probably never do it due to the Bat Office's tight control of the characters.
 Therefore, don't miss this opportunity to have two characters square off against each other for perhaps the only time ever!
 This challenge should last us a while, so expect the conclusion in the June issue.
 That gives you more or less five months to get as many stories completed as you want to do.
 Final date for publication in the June issue is May 28th.

 ONE MORE THING: The winner of this contest gets a prize!
 That's right, the winner will receive his or her choice of a Fanzing T-shirt, mouse pad or mug.
 (If something goes wrong with our plans for this merchandise, I will substitute something else of equal value.)Specifics:

-This piece is © 2002 by the author listed above.
+This piece is © 2001 by Fanzing and the persons credited above.